 A typical product takes 12 days to create from start to finish.

-Real magic happens in the cutting room, where Cumbria Crystal’s artisan cutters still use a traditional 2 stage process of roughing and smoothing the crystal on a lathe to create our distinctive, decorative patterns.
-The first cuts are made on a diamond wheel and which is then smoothed on a sandstone wheel in a process called smoothing.
-This time consuming technique rarely used now but this technique achieves a sharpness and quality of finish unrivalled in the industry and which cannot be replicated by machine.
-Our cutters are skilled in many different cutting techniques including mitre, diamond, flute, flat and thumbprint cuts of both fine and strong detail, working with both contemporary and traditional designs.
+Real magic happens in the cutting room, where Cumbria Crystal’s artisan cutters still use a traditional, 2 stage process of roughing and smoothing the crystal on a lathe to create our distinctive, decorative patterns.
+The first cuts are made on a diamond wheel, which are then refined on a sandstone wheel in a process called smoothing.
+This time consuming technique is rarely used now but achieves a quality of finish – unrivalled in the industry – and which cannot be replicated by machine.
+Our cutters are highly skilled in many different cutting techniques including mitre, diamond, flute, flat and olive cuts applied to both contemporary and traditional designs.
 Most designs require the use of multiple wheels.
 For example, seven wheels and at least 45 minutes are required to cut a single glass from the Grasmere collection.

 All our crystal is graded at stages during production and then a final inspection before packing ensures our high quality standards are maintained and our customers receive the very best quality of crystal.
 Each piece is carefully wrapped and packaged professionally for delivery.

 The technique he uses is sandblast engraving, the bespoke pieces are all made with hand cut stencils engraved in layers to produce a subtle quality and depth of field.
 Neil is a versatile artist who can turn his hand to many styles and works closely with the clients to ensure they are happy with their final pieces.
 Many of our bespoke clients also use this technique for branding their designs.

 Copper Wheel Engraving

 We also offer the now rare technique of copper wheel engraving made popular in the 18th Century.
 Working with a small number of very skilled engravers practising this rare art including Heather Gillespie, a local prize winning artist in her own right.